Global-Game-Jam-2020-team/ggj_2020_gameboy_platformer/README.md

 ## Gameboy tutorials and such

 ### To run
-setting up and compiling is a little complex so just take the main.gb file and run it in a Gameboy emulator :P
+Grab main.gb and load it in to a GameBoy emulator! :)